 Some website visitors will want to contact the owner for one reason or another.
 How easy or how hard is it for the visitor to find a way to contact them?
 If you have a contact form easily accessible from any page, you’ll tell visitors that you encourage their input and that you are interested in their thoughts and opinions.
 On the other hand, a website that has no contact information, or contact info that’s buried somewhere and difficult to find, will indicate to visitors that the owner does not care what they have to say and does not want to be bothered.

 Testimonials are used extensively in sales letter websites as well as on sites of service providers.
 A statement from a happy customer can be a powerful way of communicating to visitors.
 Rather than just presenting the message yourself, you’re letting someone else build you up, which can be more credible than your own statements.

 19. Outbound Links

 Because of the message that’s being sent to visitors, be sure that you’re careful with the sites that you’re linking to.
-Linking to “bad neighborhoods” can be bad for SEO purposes, but it can also damage your image in the eyes of visitors.
+Linking to “bad neighborhoods” can be bad for SEO purposes, but it can also damage your image in visitors’ eyes.

 20. Meta Descriptions

-The meta description tag doesn’t really communicate anything to visitors when they are on your site, but it can communicate an important message to searchers as they are trying to find something specific.
+The meta description tag doesn’t communicate anything to visitors on your site, but it can communicate an important message to searchers trying to find something specific.
 Many search engines use the description on the SERPs, so it is an opportunity to tell people what the page is about before they even visit, and it can help to improve your CTR from the SERPs.

-If a website is inaccessible to someone, it gives them the impression that they are not considered important by the company or the creators of the website.
+If a website is inaccessible to someone, it gives them the impression that they are not considered important by the company or the website’s creators.
 If they were important they would be able to access the site.
-Be sure that you consider the potential impacts of inaccessibility if your considering a design or a site that will not be accessible to a certain audience.
+Be sure to consider the potential impacts of inaccessibility if you’re considering a design or a site that will not be accessible to a certain audience.